vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 The flag is available only to shards using MySQL or Percona GTIDs.
 MariaDB and file-position replication remain on the existing non-GTID path and cannot use this override.
 The flag requires `--new-primary`, and the requested tablet must be one of the original undominated leaders _(no other candidate contains a strictly more complete version of its history)_.
 ERS promotes exactly that tablet and preserves its full history

 This is lossy recovery, not a merge.
-Transactions unique to the losing side will not be part of the new primary's history, and tablets from the losing side should be rebuilt. `VTOrc` never enables this automatically; choosing which data to preserve is an operator decision.
+Transactions unique to the losing side will not be part of the new primary's history, and tablets from the losing side should be rebuilt. [`VTOrc`](https://vitess.io/docs/reference/vtorc/) never enables this automatically; choosing which data to preserve is an operator decision.
 Completed override promotions increment `EmergencyReparentSplitBrainOverrides{Keyspace,Shard}`, allowing operators to monitor and alert on its use

 The override does not bypass the other promotion checks.
 The chosen tablet still has to apply its relay logs, satisfy promotion and cross-cell rules, make forward progress under the durability policy and pass the shard-lock checks.
 Only the chosen leader is waited on, so a losing branch stuck applying relay logs cannot block that wait

 ## Summary

-ERS is one of Vitess' most critical operations: it must resurrect a primary in the face of unplanned failure.
+ERS is one of the most critical operations in Vitess: it must resurrect a primary in the face of unplanned failure; every delay is more outage.
 In some common scenarios, Vitess 25 makes ERS safer, faster and less brittle.
 The biggest benefit is in environments where MySQL replication lag on some tablets would otherwise time out an ERS, despite an up-to-date replacement being available.
-Narrowing the candidate-wait phase and racing tablets with the same leading history can shorten recovery and let it succeed where it previously failed
+Narrowing the relaylog apply phase and racing tablets with the same leading history can shorten recovery and let it succeed where it previously failed

 Candidate ordering is now consistent.
 For MySQL and Percona GTID shards, split-brain checks now retain the original divergent leaders, preventing an older candidate from being promoted when errant-GTID filtering removes all of them.
 Operators also have an explicit recovery path to choose a leading history, accepting the loss of transactions unique to other branches.
 The other promotion checks still apply